Right of Irish expatriates to vote

 Expatriates intending to return to Ireland within eighteen months may retain their Irish address for electoral purposes, but must be present to vote in person.
 Maintenance of the electoral register is inefficient and emigrants often remain listed years after leaving; some return specifically to vote, which is technically illegal but difficult to enforce.
 There is no requirement of residency for public representatives.
-Martin McGuinness as a Derry resident could not vote in the 2011 presidential election in which he came third of five candidates.
+Martin McGuinness, as a Derry resident, could not vote in the 2011 presidential election, in which he came third out of five candidates.
 Chicago resident Billy Lawless was a Taoiseach's nominee to the 25th Seanad.